-Since our flight had been cancelled and we couldn’t get home until the next evening we had to find a last-minute place to stay in Rapid City.
-Thankfully Mr. Smart Mouse is a pro at finding me emergency hotel rooms, and we stayed at Hotel Alex Johnson in historic downtown Rapid City.
-Hotel Alex Johnson is a cool, updated, historic hotel that we all really liked.
+Since our flight had been cancelled and we couldn’t get home until the next evening we needed a last-minute place to stay in Rapid City.
+Thankfully Mr. Smart Mouse is a pro at finding me emergency hotel rooms, and Hotel Alex Johnson in historic downtown Rapid City was a surprise highlight of our extra night.
 That night while Elizabeth slept I looked for something to do before our flight home.

-I found several options nearby, but the one Elizabeth chose was walking around downtown Rapid City to look at the cute shops and tour the City of Presidents.
-The City of Presidents is a series of life-size statues located around Downtown Rapid City.
+I found several options nearby, but the one Elizabeth chose was walking around downtown Rapid City.
+Her goal was to explore the cute downtown shops and tour the City of Presidents.
+The City of Presidents is a unique tourist activity which is a collection of life-size U.S. President statues scattered around downtown Rapid City.

-It was actually a lot of fun trying to guess the Presidents from far away and see how good we were at identifying them.
-Elizabeth had fun posing with the statues.
-Overall it was a great way to spend a couple of hours before we had to head to the airport again.
+It was a lot of fun trying to guess the Presidents from far away, reading about their accomplishments, and posing with the statues.
+Overall it was a great way to spend a couple of hours before going back to the airport.

 Final Thoughts On Our Multi-generational Family Trip To South Dakota

 For a trip I wasn’t sure I wanted to take I have not stopped talking about our amazing family trip to South Dakota.
 Mount Rushmore is what brought us to South Dakota, but there is much more to see and explore.
-Custer State Park with the Wildlife Loop and Needles Highway drives, Jewel Cave, the town of Custer, Badlands National Park, and more made for a trip of a lifetime for my mom, mother-in-law, daughter and I.
+Custer State Park with the Wildlife Loop and Needles Highway drives, Jewel Cave, the town of Custer, Badlands National Park, and historic downtown Rapid City made for a trip of a lifetime for my mom, mother-in-law, daughter and me.

 I cannot recommend a trip to South Dakota strongly enough.
-You can incorporate my South Dakota weekend itinerary into a longer road trip over the summer or it can be a standalone trip like we did.
+You can use my South Dakota weekend itinerary for a standalone trip like ours or incorporate it into a longer summer road trip.